 Change request

 The Change request function is the central function for managing the delivery of "change" for issues that will benefit your company or your customers.
-It controls every stage of the "change management" process within the context of a maintenance cycle or a "change" to a design or production model.
-From the initial creating of a "request for change" through to the conclusion or delivery of that change, it manages business risk at every stage.
+It controls every stage of the "change management" process within the context of a maintenance cycle or a change to a design or production model.
+From creating the initial "request for change" through to the conclusion or delivery of that change, it manages business risk at every stage.

 Changes are important in the development of a product and for the ongoing maintenance of a product.
-As the initial stage in the change control process you use the Change request function to raise, or create "change requests".
-You might receive a "request" to meet a change to the marketplace, solve a specific problem or to add value to a design or production model.
-You use the Change request function to gather the critical information, including "in-flight" cold call information into 1 central repository.
+As the initial stage in the change control process, you use the Change request function to raise, or create change requests.
+You might receive a request to meet a change to the marketplace, solve a specific problem, or to add value to a design or production model.
+You use the Change request function to gather the critical information, including "in-flight" cold call information into a single, central repository.
 The change request forms the details of the requirements.
-It becomes the business case supporting a specific request for a "change".
+It becomes the business case supporting a specific request for a change.

 Having created the initial change request, the Change request function uses standardized procedures to enable efficient handling of all subsequent stages in the change cycle:

-- The approach to be taken to deliver the requirements, and therefore to meet the objectives for the request can be outlined.
+• The approach to take to deliver the requirements, and therefore to meet the objectives for the request can be outlined.

 As a key event occurs to the change request, confirmation by email is sent to the appropriate personnel if the associated CCMEMAILxx–Email xxxx parameter (TC chapter, CCM group) is set.
-For example, the project manager receives an email when the change request is reviewed and the status progressed to In planning.
+The project manager receives an email when the change request is reviewed and the status progresses to In planning.
 The creator of the change request receives an email when the change request is either completed or rejected.
 Each email contains a URL (uniform resource locator) to the change request enabling the recipient to access the change request directly from the email.

 How to find a specific change request

-If you access this function directly from the menu, all change requests in your organization's database are displayed in a grid or table.
+If you access this function directly from the menu, all change requests in your organization's database display in a grid or table.
 You can find a specific change request quickly and easily by running a Filter.
-Filters provide simple and fast access to a range of, or specific change requests, some of which are associated with your Sage X3 user code.
 You can find the available filters in the Action panel.

 You can manipulate the results of a filter run using the standard Sage X3 query functionality.
-With the query functionality you can reorder the data, switch the columns, and apply the filters at the top of every column.
+You can reorder the data, switch the columns, and apply the filters at the top of every column.
 There are no restrictions on the number of times that you can run or clear filters or sort orders, or move columns.
-You can manipulate the data until the results you need are displayed.
+You can manipulate the data until the results you need display.

 To redisplay the full list of change requests, select No filter.
 If you’ve used any column filters, you need to clear them to completely reset the filter.
-Your repositioned columns and sort orders do not need to be returned to their default settings because they’re retained.
+You do not need to return repositioned columns and sort orders to their default settings.

-Use the standard Sage X3 functionality available on every row to select your change request from the final filtered list.
+Use the standard functionality available on every row to select your change request from the final filtered list.

 Using your personal home page to find your tasks quickly and easily